Disability Discrimination Lawyer - Defend Your Right to Work

 - Acquiring or modifying equipment (screen readers, ergonomic chairs).

-If you requested an accommodation and were ignored or fired, you may have a claim.
+If you requested an accommodation and were ignored, delayed, or fired, you may have both a failure-to-accommodate claim and a broader disability discrimination case.

 Damages You Can Recover

-If you win your disability discrimination case, you may be entitled to:
+If you win your disability discrimination case, remedies may include:

-- Front Pay: Future wages if you cannot be reinstated.
+- Front pay: Future wages if reinstatement is not practical.

-- Attorney's Fees: The employer may have to pay your legal costs.
+- Attorney's fees: The employer may have to pay your legal costs if you prevail.

 Get Help Now